BrainAxe/url-shortener/README.md

 ### API Endpoints
   - POST /api/shorten - Shorten a long URL
-  - GET /:shortUrl - Redirect to the original URL
+  - GET /api/:shortUrl - Redirect to the original URL

 ### Frontend
-The frontend is built using HTMX and is available at the root endpoint.
+The frontend, built with HTML, CSS, and JavaScript, is accessible at the root endpoint.
  - Visit `http://localhost:9000` to access the frontend interface.

 ## License